maxhhelman/experimental-physics-grapher/README.md

 # physics-mhh-ta-mf
-CS/CE students Max, Milen, and Tamjeed attempt to take a required Physics course at Columbia University.
-All scripts are used to automate calculations and graphing.
+CS/CE students Max, Milen, and Tamjeed take a required Physics course at Columbia University.
+All scripts are used to automate calculations, data analysis, and graphing.